ovh/docs/pages/platform/ai/notebook_tuto_marine_mammal_sounds_classification/guide.en-gb.md

 You need to attach a volume if your data is in your OVHcloud Object Storage and you want to use it during your experiment.
 For more information on data, volumes and permissions, see [our guide on data](https://docs.ovh.com/gb/en/publiccloud/ai/cli/access-object-storage-data/).

-To be able to use the source code below in this article you have to create two containers Object Storage mount as follow:
+To be able to use the source code below in this article you have to create 2 Object Storage containers mounted as follows:
  - mount point name: `/workspace/data`, permissions: `read & write`
  - mount point name: `/workspace/saved_model`, permissions: `read & write`